Tools

 Grid Lines

-The grid lines are line entities that various annotation tools on the Drafting tab can navigate to with 2D navigation commands.
-You cannot use drafting tools to modify grid lines, except those lines that you add and dimension manually, as described below.
+The grid lines are line entities that annotation tools on the Drafting tab can navigate to using 2D navigation commands.
+Drafting tools cannot modify grid lines, except for lines that you add and dimension manually.

-If a drawing view has grids and the view is removed from the page, the grid is preserved: assigning the view to a page shows the grid again.
+When a drawing view has grids and the view is removed from the page, the grid is preserved: assigning the view to a page displays the grid again.

 Prerequisites